Who Is Responsible for a Single-Vehicle Crash?

 - If you are driving on a road in which another vehicle has dropped cargo or left other dangerous debris behind (including a part of the vehicle itself), the motorist behind the wheel of the unfit vehicle may be held liable for any ensuing accidents.

 When you approach a sudden obstacle or obstruction in the road that is the result of someone else’s negligence, it makes traveling over that road safely far more difficult and can lead to a dangerous single-vehicle accident.

 Sometimes, dangerous single-vehicle crashes are caused by a vehicle’s faulty design, the faulty manufacturing process of the vehicle, or the faulty design and/or manufacture of one of the vehicle’s parts.
 As far as a vehicle’s parts are concerned, it isn’t difficult to imagine how faulty tires, faulty brakes, or a faulty engine could end in a dangerous single-vehicle accident.
 Further, when it comes to a vehicle’s design, consider the fact that SUVs tend to roll over more frequently than other vehicles due to their very design and that those with roof-crush defects (another form of faulty design) lead to the deadliest rollovers.

 You May Have Legal Recourse to Compensation

 Some single-vehicle accidents are caused by the negligence of someone other than the motorists involved.
 If you’ve been injured in such an accident, a personal injury claim can help you obtain the compensation to which you are entitled for the physical, financial, and emotional damages you’ve suffered.
-Whether the at-fault party is another motorist, a municipality (or another governmental entity), or a car or parts manufacturer, an experienced California personal injury attorney can help.
+Whether the at-fault party is another motorist, a municipality (or another governmental entity), or a car or parts manufacturer, an experienced Orange County personal injury attorney can help.